 Exempt Status: Exempt

 Johns Hopkins has mandated COVID-19 and influenza vaccines, as applicable.
-Exceptions to the COVID and flu vaccine requirements may be provided to individuals for religious beliefs or medical reasons or because the individual is pregnant or attempting to become pregnant.
+Exceptions to the COVID and flu vaccine requirements may be provided to individuals for religious beliefs or medical reasons.
 Requests for an exception must be submitted to the JHU vaccination registry.
-For additional information, please visit: https://covidinfo.jhu.edu/health-safety/covid-vaccination-information/
+For additional information, applicants for SOM positions should visit https://www.hopkinsmedicine.org/coronavirus/covid-19-vaccine/ and all other JHU applicants should visit https://covidinfo.jhu.edu/health-safety/covid-vaccination-information/.

 The pre-employment physical for positions in clinical areas, laboratories, working with research subjects, or involving community contact requires documentation of immune status against Rubella (German measles), Rubeola (Measles), Mumps, Varicella (chickenpox), Hepatitis B and documentation of having received the Tdap (Tetanus, diphtheria, pertussis) vaccination.
 This may include documentation of having two (2) MMR vaccines; two (2) Varicella vaccines; or antibody status to these diseases from laboratory testing.
 Blood tests for immunities to these diseases are ordinarily included in the pre-employment physical exam except for those employees who provide results of blood tests or immunization documentation from their own health care providers.
 Any vaccinations required for these diseases will be given at no cost in our Occupational Health office.